romange/blog/content/post/simple_is_beatiful.md

    Also, PUB/SUB may be a major memory consumer for setups using this feature extensively.

 ## Fight against complexity
-I think it's time to redesign the system that once challenged traditional databases and brought a different paradigm to the community.
-And I think it is possible to close the gap between simplicity of product and the shortcomings of technology that powers it.
+I think it's time to redesign the system that once challenged traditional databases but nowdays suffers from complexity itself.
+I am sure, it is possible to close the gap between the simplicity of a product and the shortcomings of technology that powers it.

-During the last month and a half I've been working on a new design of cache and dictionary data structures.
-Something that could really change how we perceive an inmemory store.
+Lately, I've been working on a novel design of cache and dictionary data structures that could be the foundation stones for the next-generation memory store.
-The work is still very much in-progress, but it already shows some interesting properties.
+The work is still in progress, but it already shows some promising results.
-The cache design is so novel that I think it deserves a blog post of its own, so today I will share its "basic" characteristics like memory efficiency and speed.
+The cache design is so novel that I think it deserves a blog post of its own.
+Therefore, today I will share just the basic characteristics of the underlying dictionary.

+Below you can see Redis 6.2 vs the experimental store (POC), both running on a dedicated 64-cpu n2d instance in GCP.

+I run the same three commands on both servers: `debug populate`, `save` and `flushdb`. `populate` is interesting because it demonstrates raw efficiency of the underlying engine, without bottlenecks like networking. `save` and `flushdb` are interesting because both are "stop the world" commands that must process the whole database and their performance directly affects database robustness.

-{{< figure src="/img/redis_table.png" width="300px">}}
+{{< figure src="/img/redis_table.png" alt="redis 6.2" width="350px">}}

+As you can see it takes almost 180s to create 200M items in Redis.
+What's remarkable about this number is that it sets an upper bound on write throughput limit for Redis: no matter how big the Redis server is, it won't be able to go faster than ~1.1M records a second because records creation is always done entirely in a single thread.
+Saving 200M records takes 150s which shows how quickly a server can persist its data or replicate itself to a replica.
+Note the gap: those 200M items take up 17GB of RAM, hence Redis moves 17GB in 150s or 110MB/s (for comparison, the slowest hdd in AWS (sc1) reaches 250MB/s and in GCP (pd-standard) reaches 400MB/s).
+Finally, `flushdb` demonstrates that a simple "empty my store" operation may be cpu-intensive, and completely stall other requests for almost 3 minutes!
+Not so simple anymore.

+This snapshot below is the POC under the development.
-{{< figure src="/img/df_table2.png" width="300px">}}
+{{< figure src="/img/df_table2.png"  alt="POC" width="400px">}}
+You can see that the same commands run order of magnitude faster.
+The result is achieved in part because of shared-nothing architecture that distributes operations across cpus but also due to novel dictionary design.
+Btw, you can see that `flushdb` operation was not timed -  `redis-cli` does not show latencies of "fast" operations below 500ms.
+Hence, we can conclude that `flushdb` was at least 350 times faster in this case.
+If you compare `used_memory_human` metric, you can see that the Redis required almost twice more RAM than the POC (16.9GB vs 9.5GB).
+There is a lot more to cover.
+For example, `Redis `SAVE` command, similarly to `FLUSHDB` stalls processing of all requests, but the new store runs it concurrently with the rest of the traffic while still producing a consistent point-in-time snapshot.
+In other words, it provides `BGSAVE` product experience with the robustness of `SAVE`.

+If we combine the long tail of improvements that come from a new design we will find a product that will redefine what simplicty and ease of use mean in a in-memory database world.